DenitsaTH/DjangoTweet/README.md

 ## Google Authentication

 To test the authentication flow, run the server and directly access `http://127.0.0.1:8000/google-oauth2/login/redirect/` in your browser.
-This is the link to the endpoint which will redirect the user to the Google Login screen.
+This is the link to the endpoint which will redirect the user to the Google login screen.
 It cannot be accessed directly through Swagger due to CORS.

 On the Google login page, you may be asked to enter your Google credentials (email and password).
 Once logged in, you might see a consent screen asking you to allow DjangoTweet to access your profile information.
 Click `Continue` to proceed.